codio/site/source/docs/quickstart/myfirstproject.html.md

 Start off by ...

 - clicking on the `Projects` option on the left of your Dashoard.
-- click the `Create Project` button in the top right of the screen
+- click the `New Project` button in the top right of the screen

 ![Create Project](/img/docs/project_create.png)